Deuteu/doctolib-test-tech/README.md

  - in rails 4.2
  - to make the following unit test pass
  - to add tests for the edge cases

+### Additionnal notes

+ - An appointment starts at 00 or 30
+ - An appointment lasts 30min
+ - Ignore "subsitution" in example